Tax Deeds

 This is a “buyer-beware” situation.
 The bidding for each property will start with the opening bid, which consists of the delinquent taxes and fees associated with the sale.

 In accordance with Section 197.542(2), Florida Statutes, the high bidder will be asked to post with the clerk a non-refundable deposit of five percent of the bid or $200, whichever is greater.
-This must be done at the time of the sale, and the deposit will be applied to the sale price at the time of full payment.
+The deposit will be applied to the sale price at the time of full payment.
 This deposit must be placed no later than 4:00 p.m. the day BEFORE the sale.

-Your bid amount and all fees for filing your deed must be paid by 4:00 p.m. the business day after the sale.
-Payments may be made by cashier’s check, certified check, or money order in the Tax Deeds Department, located in Room 1046 of the Duval County Courthouse.
-You may also make your payment via Bank wire.
+Winning bidders must pay their bid amounts and all fees for filing their deeds by 4:00 p.m. the next business day after the sale.
+Payments may be made by cashier’s check, certified check, bank wire, or money order in the Tax Deeds Department located in the Duval County Courthouse.
+Failure to do so will result in being banned from future Tax Deed auctions and a forfeiture of your deposit.

 List of Lands Available